nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 the fields taken to be representative of a student class instead.
     * **What it does:** Refactor the person class from [AB3](https://nus-cs2103-ay2021s2.github.io/tp/) to the student class and enhance the fields taken to be representative of a student class instead.
-    * **Justification:** From the base project, we were given the person class to work with.
-However, as the project was to be used for students, we had to refactor all our existing code to better represent the application that we are working towards.
     * **Highlights:** I made use of Intellij to help me with refactoring the application.
 However, as the code base was large, it was difficult to made changes to the application and ensure that the entire application still works as expected.
 I had to do small adjustments at a time and consistently check that the test cases still works.
 This has allowed me to explore all the different components of the application such as storage, model and logic.